Category Archives: France

 Up to this point was the regular half-day fun run on the Ardeche.
 The next 25kms entered a conservation reserve with only limited exits, and to rent his SoT for two days Steve had had to prove he’d booked a place at one of the two overnight camps or bivis in the gorge (see map below).
 Wild camping is forbidden, although we did spot a few doing so and I imagine you could get away with it if you don’t want to get bogged down in the need to book the bivi in advance.
 You’re also supposed to be off the river by 6pm.
 As soon as we left Pont d’Arc paddling traffic dropped off dramatically.

 The rapids ahead held little dread now and even the notorious Dent Noire mid-river rock (left) passed without incident.
-I managed to pass to the right, the correct way but which the current makes quite difficult; Steve took it on the left, grabbing a small bite from the Black Tooth on his elbow as he passed.
+I managed to pass to the right, the correct way but which the current makes quite difficult.
+Steve took it on the left, grabbing a small bite from the Black Tooth on his elbow as he passed.
 A pair of river rescue firemen are stationed here each day, but with a ‘chicken run’ channel dug out of the shingle bypassing the rock altogether, they’d be having a pretty quiet time as long as the less controllable doubles took that line, as the signs advised.

 We arrived at the empty Gard bivi early and took our pick of the pitches.
 After days packed like sardines in holiday camps, it was a relief to spread out over a sloping field as on a normal farmer’s campsite.
 There’s nothing here but toilets, water, free charcoal for the BBQ pits and a 2km track up to the road, as well as warnings to keep food sealed against the wild boars.
 The field filled up towards evening but it was still far from the overcrowding for which the Ardeche is notorious.
 A weekend here may have been another matter.